!-- NAVIGATION BAR BEGINS HERE-->

 Canadian Royal Standard

-This Royal Standard is flown for Queen Elizabeth when she visits her Dominion of Canada.
+This flag of Her Majesty The Queen is flown for her when she visits her Dominion of Canada.
 Her title in Canada is "Her Majesty, the Queen of Canada" and she is legally and constitutionally the Head of State of the Dominion of Canada.
 In her absence the Governor-General (GG) is the Canadian head of state and the Prime Minister (PM) is head of her government.

 ( For some more information about this subject - Click Here )